 A clean bathroom is an indication of a healthy home.
 But it is also the most used and therefore, difficult to maintain areas of your home.
 It requires continuous cleaning and disinfection to maintain a high standard of hygiene.
 While using the restroom, we tend to frequently touch surfaces like taps, commode seats, or shower handles.
 Be it surfaces or bathroom tiles, every corner of the space should be disinfected thoroughly to get rid of germs, bacteria, and mold.

 Here are some disinfecting strategies that you can use while cleaning the bathroom:

-While cleaning the commode, many people tend to focus on only making the exterior sparkle, while the internal areas tend to be relatively ignored.
+- Cleaning the commode: While cleaning the commode, many people tend to focus on only making the exterior sparkle, while the internal areas tend to be relatively ignored.
 Make sure you clean harder to reach areas like the back of the base and under the seat, where germs and bacteria tend to multiply.
 You should use a disinfectant spray once you are done with the cleaning.
-After cleaning the toilet, remember to clean the brush and spray it with disinfectant.
+After cleaning the toilet, remember to clean the brush and spray with disinfectant.

-The sink is another area where germs and bacteria can remain undisturbed without a proper disinfection routine.
+- Sink: The sink is another area where germs and bacteria can remain undisturbed without a proper disinfection routine.
 There can be a build-up of germs in this area as there is always a high level of moisture and frequent interaction with possibly infected hands.
 It is advisable to scrub clean the edges of the sink, below the faucet and to always drain excess, stagnant water.
-Afterward, use a good disinfectant spray like Dr. Rhazes 7 Day Surface Disinfectant Shield, innovative surface protection spray from Dr. Rhazes that provides 7-day protection with just one spray.
+Afterwards, use a good disinfectant spray like Dr Rhazes 7 Day Surface Disinfectant Shield, an innovative surface protection spray from Dr Rhazes that provides 7-day protection with just one spray.

 This makes your disinfection routine easier and your family better protected from viruses and bacteria.
 Stay active, stay safe.